What is Schizophrenia?

 Psychotherapy and Cognitive-Behavioral Therapies

 While talking to a therapist may not be a substitute for antipsychotic medication, psychotherapy is an important part of an integrated treatment approach for schizophrenia.
 Psychotherapy can offer people an opportunity to discuss their feelings about living with schizophrenia, and ways that they can emotionally cope better with the condition.
+It may also be helpful in complying with consistent taking of antipsychotic medications.

 The use of cognitive-behavioral therapy is showing particular promise for improving symptoms of schizophrenia, such as delusions and hallucinations.
 This approach helps strengthen the person's capacity for normal thinking, using mental exercises and self-observation.
 People with schizophrenia are taught to critically analyze and develop techniques for dealing with specific symptoms, such as hearing voices.